When it comes to your home, every part of it has a life expectancy, according to thebalance.com.

 Replacing old single-pane windows with double-pane windows, for instance, will reduce your energy costs per month.

-On a quick side note, you don’t need to have new construction to go from single pane to double pane windows.
+You don’t need to have new construction to go from single pane to double pane windows on a quick side note.

 Windows make up a huge part of what people see when they look at our houses.